graup/mongo-php-orm/README.md

 ### MyModel::search( [$query, [$sort, [$opts]]] )

-Returns an array of MyModel objects matching the query array.
+Returns an iterator over MyModel objects matching the query array.
+Instances are only retrieved when accessed.

 For details on the `$query`, check [MongoCollection::find](http://php.net/manual/en/mongocollection.find.php)